bryntum/syncfusion-scheduler-migration-bryntum-scheduler-backend-starter/README.md

     ('Marie', '#916eff');
 ```

-You’ll be able to view the example appointments data by running the following query:
+View the example appointments data by running the following query:

 ```sql
 SELECT * FROM appointments;
 ```

-You’ll be able to view the example resources data by running the following query:
+View the example resources data by running the following query:

 ```sql
 SELECT * FROM resources;
 ```

-## Set up the back end server
+## Set up the backend server

-Install the dependencies by running the following command:
+Install the dependencies with the following command:

 ```bash
 npm install